ggcarrots/python-carrots/source/classes.rst

 Of course now the game goes on forever.
 Let's make ``board`` in charge of checking whether the game should end or not.

-# kod z funkcja check
+# TODO: some nice way to write check method

 Notice that in the while loop we do almost the same thing two times.
 When we added checking, we needed to remember to add it in two places.